Hammersmith (Holst): Performances

 Hammersmith's premiere was performed by the United States Marine Band at the American Bandmasters Association Convention in Washington, D.C., in 1932.
-This was the only performance of the work during Holst's lifetime.
+This was the only performance of the wind band version of the work during Holst's lifetime.
 The orchestral version, published by Boosey & Hawkes, remained in print, but the band version was completely lost after Holst's death in 1934.
 In 1954, Robert Cantrick, the band director at the Carnegie Institute of Technology, worked with Imogen Holst to reassemble the complete parts after Imogen Holst found the original manuscript.
 The second performance was given by the Kiltie Band under Cantrick on 14 April 1954, upon which Boosey & Hawkes published it.
 Since then, Hammersmith has gained widespread recognition, and is considered a professional band essential today.

+The orchestral version of the work was unlucky in being premiered at the 1931 concert that also featured the London premiere of Walton's Belshazzar's Feast, by which it was somewhat overshadowed.
+It has been performed twice at the BBC Proms, the more recent being in the 2024 season.

 Instrumentation

 Band Version

 The band version is orchestrated for a military band.